opendilab/DI-engine-docs/mujoco_en.rst

 hub <https://hub.docker.com/repository/docker/opendilab/ding>`_ Get more images

-space before transformation (original environment)
+Space before transformation (original environment)
 =========================

-observation space
+Observation space
 --------

 - A vector composed of physical information (3D position, orientation, and joint angles etc. ), the specific size is \ ``(N, )``\ , where \ ``N``\ is determined according to the environment, and the data type is\ ``float64``

-action space
+Action space
 --------

 - A vector (torque etc.) composed of physical information, generally a continuous action space of size N (N varies with the specific sub-environment), the data type is \ ``np.float32``\, and an np array needs to be passed in (for example, The action is \ ``array([-0.9266078 , -0.4958926 , 0.46242517], dtype =np.float32)``\ )